 Academy is remarkably consistent in the size of the homes.
 They are almost all 2 or 3 story, tightly constructed homes not unlike Shaw or Tower Grove South.
 But Shaw has more apartments, Academy is largely single family homes or duplexes.
 The old brick four square homes are everywhere.
 One thing that stood out to me was the high number of stone-fronted four squares.
 Here are just a few (there are many, many more) in various states of repair:

-3 schools designed by renowned architect William B. Ittner.
+There are some AMAZING, mind blowing places here.
+Soldan High School and Clark Middle School (along with the Edward Hempstead school on Minerva) are 3 school designed by renowned architect William B. Ittner.
 Soldan was erected in 1907 for less than $800,000.

 I couldn't get any good photos of these because (ironically enough) there were professional camera/film crews photographing them.

-Benton Park, Lafayette Square and Old North St. Louis.
-It would need a kick start or the backing of the politicians and entreched city establishment to pull it off though.
+This north of Delmar thing is a real downer for me.
+I know it's such a played out boring story in St. Louis.
+It's time to turn this around.
+Something's got to change.
+This has to be an institutional, political dividing line of the city.
+This had to happen on purpose.
+I'm not smart enough, or informed enough to understand how this happened, but North City was cut off from resources and investment and care.
+It's time for someone (let's start with a mayor) with chutzpah, money and progressive intentions to turn our city-wide, state-wide, region-wide, heck, national attention to these fading, beautiful neighborhoods.
+Yeah, I realize that's very easy to say; but, I think Academy is ripe for a grassroots rehabilitation effort, not unlike Soulard, Benton Park, Lafayette Square and Old North St. Louis.
+It would need a kick start or the backing of the politicians and entrenched city establishment to pull it off though.
 You have no idea what an underutilized, or even lost, resource places like Academy are for our city, state and nation.
 Anyhow, I think the "north of Delmar" stigma is holding Academy back.
 It shouldn't; but the current fact remains, Delmar is the damn dividing line in this town.

 Case in point: driving northbound on Kingshighway from south city, you pass through the Central West End which has some of the finest buildings in town.
 The wealth and vibrancy is clearly apparent.
 Then you hit Delmar and it's like the lights were switched to off.
 There is a shuttered National or Schnucks in Fountain Park at the NE corner, a shuttered video store on the SE corner of the CWE and then as you drive north of Delmar and look to your left there is nothing but fast food joints, most closed down, some still open.